 Are there different side effects?

 Yes.
 Detailed information on the potential side effects can be found in the supplied patient leaflet.
 Side effects related to Picato include swelling, blisters, peeling, scabs, redness, itching and irritation; whereas Solaraze has been associated with pins and needles and dry skin.
-Please refer to the respective product pages to read further information.
+Please refer to the respective product leaflets to read further information.

 Is it right for me?